 One week prior to arrival on campus, these students and employees will be encouraged to remain at home and begin monitoring themselves for symptoms and risk factors of COVID-19.

-Students in the performing arts and exercise science/physical education, in other programs or activities designated for testing, as well as students residing in the residence halls, will submit their test results to the MyHealth Portal before arriving on campus.
+Students who are required to be tested will submit their test results to the MyHealth Portal before arriving on campus.
 Student athletes will submit their results to a designated Athletic Trainer.
 Students participating in clinical programs will submit results to the designated program coordinator, as required by the host site

 Students diagnosed with COVID-19 who are not in residence on campus must remain off campus in isolation per CDC guidelines (currently 14 days) and return to campus and activities after being medically cleared.